crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/work.md

 ## 2. [Non-technical guidance & training for drafters](/work/guidance-for-drafters)

-Helping to improve the logical rigour of drafting by taking insights from modern logic and computing.
+Helping to improve the logical rigour of drafting by taking insights from modern logic and computing, but without using any tech.

 ## 3. [Parsing exercises](/work/parsing-exercises)